 Cover image for Top Renewable Energy Marketing Strategies for Sustainability Associations

-The stakes are high.
-Only 11% of association executives believe their value proposition is "very compelling," while 63% of missed member sign-ups stem from prospective members not understanding the value of joining.
+Only 11% of association executives believe their value proposition is "very compelling," while 63% of missed member sign-ups come from prospective members not understanding the value of joining.
+That's not a product problem.
+It's a positioning problem.

-• Grow membership, policy influence, and funding through strategic marketing aligned with association goals
+• Grow membership, policy influence, and funding through deliberate marketing aligned with association goals

 • Position your association as an authority with research reports, policy briefs, and educational resources